thegetty/grj-20/README.md

 2. Run `quire build`

+3. Add missing `<svg>` Creative Commons icon elements to `<body>`.

-3. If the PDF will be sent to digital printer, run the following command to ensure color profiles are correct:
+4. If the PDF will be sent to digital printer, run the following command to ensure color profiles are correct:

     ```
     magick mogrify -profile bin/adobe-rgb-1998.icm _site/iiif/**/print-image.jpg